trinidad/trinidad/README.md

 - otherwise the rack (gem) version might be specified using a magic comment in *config.ru* as `# rack.version: ~>1.4.0` (or the latest installed gem is used)

-**NOTE:** We do recommend to use the plain `trinidad` mode for running apps (in production), since it supports runtime pooling while the "rackup" mode does not, it also provides you with better Java integration possibilities.
+**NOTE:** We recommend to use the plain `trinidad` mode for running apps (in production), since it supports runtime pooling while the "rackup" mode does not, it also provides you with better Java integration possibilities.

 Also note that Trinidad does not mimic JRuby-Rack's (1.1.x) backwards compatible behavior of starting a pool for Rails but booting a thread-safe runtime for plain Rack applications by default.
-Currently, runtime pooling is the default with Trinidad and stays the same no matter the type of the application.
+Runtime pooling is the default with Trinidad **1.4** and stays the same no matter the type of the application.
+This has **changed in Trinidad 1.5** and it assumes thread-safe applications by default.

-We expect this default to (most likely) change in a future version of Trinidad as thread-safe gets more adopted by (stable) releases of Rails 4.0.
+All major rack versions (< 2.0) are expected to be working fine with Trinidad.

 ## Configuration